JayUdding/ai-daily-learning/README.md

 **TERMINAL USE**

-Day 3--learning some Terminal usabe, played with it and learned some basics
+Learning some Terminal usabe, played with it and learned some basics

 Used this tutorial https://www.macworld.com/article/221277/command-line-navigating-files-folders-mac-terminal.html